madchap/energiapro_gas_consumption/README.md

   # ha_url: http://localhost:8123  # optional, in case hassplugin ha_url undefined
 ```

+The `energiapro_bearer_token` refers to a long-lived Home Assistant token, to post the result.

 ## Manually trigger the app
 The app can register an endpoint at `energiapro_gas_consumption`, which was mainly used during development.
 It's been commented for "production".